 Development of a vaccine for Mycoplasma bovis in cattle

-Project Team: Jose Perez-Casal, T. Prysliak, T. Maina
+Project Team: Jose Perez-Casal, Teresia Maina, Tracy Prysliak

 Mycoplasma bovis can cause chronic bronchopneumonia and polyarthritis in cattle.
-The bacterium is controlled by quarantine and antibiotic use as available vaccines lack efficacy.
+The bacterium is mainly controlled by quarantine and antibiotic use as available vaccines are only moderately effective.

-Mycoplasma bovis is also emerging as an important pathogen in farmed bison.
-It causes severe respiratory disease and high mortality with losses of 20-25% in affected herds.
+Mycoplasma bovis is emerging as an important pathogen in farmed bison.
+It causes severe respiratory disease and high mortality with losses of up to 20-25% in affected herds.
 With collaborators in Alberta and the United States Department of Agriculture we are studying the disease epidemiology to compare isolates from bison and cattle for phenotypic traits.
+Isolates that display different virulence properties, and isolates that exhibit higher resistance to antimicrobials have been identified.
+We also assessed factors that enhance the occurrence of disease in farmed bison.